-Krasnoe i Beloe is not yet one of the biggest players in the Russian grocery store industry, but it is getting there.
+Krasnoe i Beloe is a growing force in the Russian grocery store industry.
 In 2015, it entered the top 10 stores for the first time.
-It has a good chance of even meeting the ambitious target of being in the top three by 2021.
-With 6700 stores in 57 Russian regions, as well as $3.76 billion in revenue during 2017, it is only narrowly behind major competitors Lenta and Dixy.
-The chain employs 100,000 people.
+In 2021 of this year, it is already challenging Lenta for third place; with 6700 stores in 57 Russian regions, as well as $4.62 billion in revenue during 2018, it is only narrowly behind.
+The chain employs more than 100,000 people.

 Shifting business decisions and political climates have shaped the company’s expansion.
 In a recent interview, Mr. Studennikov spoke about diversifying products.
 This included the addition of children’s toys to “guilt” adults with.
 He has also said that one of the hardest things to deal with in expanding to new regions is alcohol regulations and the attitudes of government officials.

 For this reason the firm will not expand to the North Caucasus, for instance, where alcohol is much more heavily regulated.
 Studennikov has also ruled out the Far East because of the sparse population.

 The store has not escaped criticism.
 While Studennikov says he wants to change Russia’s attitudes about alcohol, to make it more like Italy or France, others say he just wants to take advantage of poor people and make money on Russia’s declining number of alcoholics.